Welcome to the EagleLakeFishing.Net...

 See Eagle Lake Guardians for letter to USFWS

-EAGLE LAKE GUARDIANS DONATE $10K TO TROUT UNLIMITED FOR PINE CREEK RESTORATION PROJECTS, ASSESSMENTS AND STUDIES TO ASSIST IN PREVENTING THE LISTING!
+EAGLE LAKE GUARDIANS DONATE $23,500 TO TROUT UNLIMITED FOR PINE CREEK RESTORATION PROJECTS, ASSESSMENTS AND STUDIES TO ASSIST IN PREVENTING THE LISTING AS AN ENDANGERED OR THREATENED SPECIES!

 Eagle Lake Fishing proudly assists Plumas Audubon with this five year study.
 We are lucky to have such a great group of biologists working on this study.
 Thanks David, Nils and David!

-EAGLE LAKE FISHING REPORT: The fishing season begins Memorial Day Weekend May 24, 2014.
+EAGLE LAKE FISHING REPORT: The fishing season ends December 31, 2017.
 We update our fishing report several times a week during the season because we know that ONE DAY CAN MAKE A DIFFERENCE!
 CURRENT EAGLE LAKE FISHING REPORT

 THE “REEL” WEATHER: This is the location of Val’s blog, road conditions and weather discussions including air quality if smoke from local or distant forest fires settle into the Eagle Lake basin making for difficult conditions for those with breathing problems.More

 EAGLE LAKE LAUNCH RAMP CONDITIONS: Report on Eagle Lake launch ramp conditions, fee’s (if any) and other information pertaining to launching a craft on Eagle Lake.
-DUE TO LOW WATER, ONLY ONE RAMP IS AVAILABLE FOR LAUNCHING it is located at the south end of the lake at Gallatin Marina (Eagle Lake Marina).
-Launch ramps at Stones Landing and Spalding are not usable due to low water conditions.
+The Gallatin Low Water Ramp located at the south end of the lake at Gallatin Marina (Eagle Lake Marina).
+One ramp is temporarily usable in Spalding (See Photos in 2017 Launch Ramps Album).
+Spalding is a usage/parking fee marina/ramp area.
+Stones Landing isn't usable but has a little water at the cement.
 Problems with the lake have moved to Eagle Lake Guardians website.
 More

-LAKE CONDITIONS/TEMP/ELEVATION: This page is where water temperatures, algae blooms and everything that pertains to the water quality including CDFG’s water tests, pH and dissolved oxygen is found.
+LAKE CONDITIONS/TEMP/ELEVATION: This page is where water temperatures, algae blooms and everything that pertains to the water quality AND Current Lake elevations.
 More

 VAL’S MAP OF EAGLE LAKE: The only contoured map of Eagle Lake with names and locations around the lake that is available on the internet.
 More The lake has changed due to low water conditons.
 The west side is loaded with rock piles and ledges that extend well out into the lake for 2014.
 Also, see lake conditions and/or weather for links to quad and topo maps of the area, as well as LNF road closure map.